 What is recombineering?

 Recombineering is in vivo genetic engineering, also known as homologous RECOMBInation-mediated genetic engiNEERING.
-“In vivo” in this case, is within a bacterial cell, usually E. coli or S. enterica, but recently recombineering has been done in additional species.
-The genetic modifications are catalyzed by recombination proteins produced within the bacterium.
-Importantly, they are able to recombine DNAs containing short, 50 base, homologies.
+“In vivo” is within a bacterial cell, usually E. coli or S. enterica, although recently recombineering has been done in other species, too.
+The genetic modifications are catalyzed by bacteriophage recombination proteins produced within the bacterium.
+Importantly, these phage functions are able to recombine DNAs containing short, 50 base, homologies.
 We typically use the bacteriophage λ Red recombination proteins for recombineering but other systems are available.
 For a more detailed look at recombineering and what can be done with it, look here: Background